fablabnk/TriggWorkshop/README.md

 <img src="./Images/pico_front_header_socket.jpg" width="30%">
 <img src="./Images/pico_back_header_socket.jpg" width="30%">

 For now we can set our socketed Pico aside.
-Later we will solder it onto the back of our printed circuit board
+Later we will solder it onto the back of our printed circuit board.

 ## Step 3: Solder Front-side Components

 <img src="./Images/components_front.jpg" width="30%">
 <img src="./Images/components_back.jpg" width="30%">

-Now place and solder other front-side components, following the general process
+Now place and solder all other front-side components (listed below), as follows:

 1. Insert the component into the marked place on the front side of the board
 2. Flip the board and bend wires/pins back at 45 degrees to keep in place